alexnanchen/course3project/CodeBook.md

 ### Feature variables
 #### Naming scheme
-The feature variables are measurements the accelerometer and gyroscope contain in the smart phone.
+The feature variables are measurements the accelerometer and gyroscope contained in the smart phone.
 The following naming scheme has been choosen:

 ```